Now Offering Shockwave Therapy

 Bunions, which are medically known as hallux valgus, are bony protrusions that form at the base of your big toe on the insides of your feet.
 Bunions are a progressive condition in which your bones shift, causing your big toe to drift toward your other toes, sometimes even traveling over or under your second toe.

-Bunions aren’t necessarily severe, but they can cause considerable discomfort when they’re inflamed, and they can limit your footwear choices quite considerably.
+Bunions can range in severity.
+They can cause considerable discomfort when they’re inflamed.
+They can limit your footwear choices and cause pain with activities quite considerably.
 Not to mention, many find the bony protrusion and repositioning of the big toe unsightly.

 What causes bunions?

 Structurally speaking, a bunion forms in your metatarsophalangeal joint, which is the joint that connects your metatarsal to your toe.
-When the tiny bones in this joint fall out of alignment, your metatarsal can begin to shift inward, and the bones in your toe begin to shift toward the rest of your toes.
-Then the bony protrusion forms as your body’s way of protecting itself against friction.
+When the tiny bones in this joint fall out of alignment, your metatarsal can begin to shift inward, and the great toe begins to shift toward the rest of your smaller toes.
+This results in a bony protrusion (aka the bunion) along with malialignment of your toes.

 • Structural abnormalities in your feet